LLNL/pyorick/DESCRIPTION.rst

    as : in the context of an index list.

 5. All pyorick generated errors use the ``PYorickError`` class.
-There is currently no way to catch yorick errors in python, although the yorick error message will be printed.
+There is currently no way to handle yorick errors (and continue a yorick program) in python, although the yorick error message will be printed.
+Trying to send an unpicklable object to yorick will raise ``PicklingError``, not ``PYorickError``.
 In terminal emulator mode, pyorick catches all python errors, ignoring them in python, but returning error indications to yorick as appropriate.

+6. The ``Key2AttrWrapper`` function wraps a python object instance, so that its get/setitem methods are called when the get/setattr methods of the wrapped instance are invoked.
+You can use this to mimic yorick member extract syntax in python objects which are references to yorick objects, struct instances, or file handles.